Top Must-Try Local Dishes in Macau and Where to Find Them

 Frequently Asked Questions

-Best Time to Visit Macau
+Best time to visit Macau

 Macau experiences a humid subtropical climate, which means it can be visited year-round, but certain times offer more favorable conditions for tourists.
 Here are the best times to plan your trip to Macau: